 Option Two: Complete Your Name Change After the Fact

 If you needed more time to think or just didn't remember to request a name change during divorce proceedings, it isn't too late.
-In North Carolina, the form for requesting a reversion to your maiden name has been made available online or you can pick the form up from the Clerk of Court in the county where you reside.
+In North Carolina, the form for requesting a reversion to your maiden name has been made available online or you can pick up the form, AOC-SP-600, from the Clerk of Court in the county where you reside.
 You will need to fill out a form, provide your divorce decree, a valid photo ID, and pay a $10 filing fee.

 Once your name change has been allowed by a judge, you need to update all of your documents.
 This includes your driver's license, social security card, tax forms, vehicle titles and registration, and passport.
 You will need to inform the NCDMV and the Social Security Administration of your name change.

 In North Carolina, changing your name after a divorce is fairly simple and straightforward.
 As always, we are here for you through the process.
 We're always happy to answer your questions and help you make sure the name change process goes smoothly.
 If you are getting a divorce, contact us today for help with name changes and more.